subhankarmaiti/spring-with-react/README.md

 # Webapp with Spring Boot and React

 Spring boot and react setup to deploy the application to real time server.
-It gets up and run quickly and very useful for continuous deployment with github function.
+It gets up and run quickly and very useful for continuous deployment.

 ## Goal: